-Judith Volkmann has been admitted to the practice of law in New York state since 1985.
-A solo practitioner, Ms. Volkmann focuses on estate planning.
+Judith Volkmann, now retired, was admitted to the practice of law in New York State in 1985.
+A solo practitioner, Ms. Volkmann focused on estate planning.
 For six years Ms. Volkmann taught business law as an adjunct professor for the Graduate School of Management, Rutgers University-Newark.
-In addition to her work and teaching, Ms. Volkmann designs and participates, pro-bono, in workshops teaching financial responsibility to underprivileged teens, college students, recovering drug addicts, and others and was a creator of the BMCC MoneyWorks program.
+She currently designs and participates, probono, in workshops teaching financial responsibility to underprivileged teens, college students, recovering drug addicts, domestic violence victims and others and was a creator of the BMCC MoneyWorks program.

 Prior to going out on her own, Ms. Volkmann was a supervising attorney for the Legal Aid Society of New York, Criminal Defense Division.
 Before becoming an attorney, she worked for 11 years in the business community as a fashion buyer and merchandise control manager for all the Montgomery Ward stores across the nation.

 Ms.Volkmann is a member of The Financial Planning Association; The New York State Bar Association, Trust and Estates Section and Senior Section; the New York City Bar Association, St. Mark's Church in-the-Bowery and the Episcopal Diocese of New York Clergy Disciplinary Committee.